bioFAM/MOFA/README.md

 <img src="workflow.png">
 </p>

-A list of all **relevant methpds** with a short description can be found [here](https://github.com/PMBio/MOFA/blob/master/MOFAtools/Documentation.md)
+A list of all **relevant methods** with a short description can be found [here](https://github.com/PMBio/MOFA/blob/master/MOFAtools/Documentation.md)

 ### Step 1: Fitting the model
 There are two ways of doing this: